Johnson County War: Legacy

-Films such as Heaven's Gate (1980) and The Johnson County War (TV-movie, 2002) painted the wealthy ranchers as the "bad guys".
-Heaven's Gate was a dramatic romance loosely based on historical events, while The Johnson County War was based on the 1957 novel Riders of Judgment by Frederick Manfred.
+Films such as Heaven's Gate (1980) and Johnson County War (2002) painted the wealthy ranchers as the villains.
+The former was a dramatic romance loosely based on historical events, while the latter was based on the 1957 novel Riders of Judgment by Frederick Manfred.
 The range war was also portrayed in an episode of Jim Davis's syndicated Western television series Stories of the Century, with Henry Brandon as Nate Champion and Jean Parker as Ella Watson.
 American Heroes Channel presented the Johnson County War in the sixth episode of their Blood Feuds series documentary.
+The war was also featured in the 8th episode of Kevin Costner's historical documentary entitled Kevin Costner's The West.

+Other media that had been influenced by the Johnson County War include the 2009 video game Call of Juarez: Bound in Blood, and the 2020 graphic novel Pulp by Ed Brubaker.
 The story of the Johnson County War from the point of view of the small ranchers was chronicled by Kaycee resident Chris LeDoux in his song "Johnson County War" on the 1989 album Powder River.
 The song included references to the burning of the KC Ranch, the capture of the WSGA men, the intervention of the U.S. Cavalry and the release of the cattlemen and hired guns.
 The Jim Gatchell Memorial Museum in Buffalo featured dioramas and exhibits about the Johnson County War, as well as a 7 ft bronze statue of Nate Champion.
 Kaycee, Wyoming, the old site of the KC Ranch, also erected the Hoofprints of the Past Museum to commemorate the war.